Clock King: Tem

 A new Clock King appears in Teen Titans #56 as the head of a team of villains named the Terror Titans.
 In an interview with Teen Titans writer Sean McKeever, he described this Clock King as "...
 Very smart.
 He sees things differently than others".
 His costume is similar to the suit worn by the Clock King seen in Batman: The Animated Series, although lacking a hat and having clock faces on his tie.
-Also evocative of the Animated Series, Disruptor refers to him as "Tem" before being killed; After his group defeats and captures Kid Devil, Clock King conditions the hero to be sold as a fighter to a group called "The Dark Side Club".
+Also evocative of the Animated Series, Disruptor refers to him as "Tem" before being killed; After his group defeats and captures Kid Devil, Clock King conditions the hero to be sold as a fighter to a group called the Dark Side Club.
 Clock King then brings the Titans to his base of operations, a dimension outside of time.
 After besting Robin, Clock King is stymied by Ravager, who possesses similar precognitive abilities.
 He offers Ravager a chance to join him, but she refuses.
 Clock King then removes the Titans from his base and decides to move on to new plans.
 Ravager ultimately reconsiders his earlier offer.
-In the Terror Titans miniseries, Clock King takes over the Dark Side Club, and uses it to brainwash young metahumans, turning them into his very own "Martyr Militia".
+In the Terror Titans miniseries, Clock King takes over the Dark Side Club, and uses it to brainwash young metahumans, turning them into his "Martyr Militia".
 He sends the Militia to attack Los Angeles, for no reason other than to amuse him.
-Clock King's plans are eventually undone by Miss Martian, who was posing as one of the captured Metahumans, and Ravager, who attacks and defeats him, forcing him to flee his base of operations.
+Clock King's plans are eventually undone by Miss Martian, who was posing as one of the captured metahumans, and Ravager, who attacks and defeats him, forcing him to flee his base of operations.

 The New 52

-In The New 52, three iterations of the Clock King appeared:
+In DC's 2011 continuity reboot of its entire line of monthly comics, The New 52, three iterations of the Clock King appear: